ZhifeiDou/Transformer_RL_Portfolio_Optimization/README.md

 ft_val -> final hyperparameter tuning for the transformer model in the deep reinforcement learning structure

-final_comparsion -> Train the transformer with the tuned hyperparameter setting and evaluate it with the test dataset, compare with baseline models
+final_comparsion -> Train the transformer with the tuned hyperparameter setting and evaluate it with the test dataset, compare with baseline methods (Fully connected, LSTM, and QP)

 Environment required:
 python 3.9/3.10